minhdang118/Erickson-Hacking/README.md

 # Erickson-Hacking

-Code files for experimenting and learning from Jon Erickson's Hacking - The Art of Exploitation.
+Code files for experimenting and learning from Jon Erickson's **Hacking - The Art of Exploitation**.

 **2_programming**: Simple code files for debugging and assembly analysis.